Skarlso/google-oauth-go-sample/README.md

 6. Add `http://127.0.0.1:9090/auth` to "Authorized redirect URIs"
 7. Download the credentials as `creds.json` and place it in the project root

+**Note:**: The application uses a FIXED session key for development.
+In production, set a secure 32-byte session key via environment variable or configuration.

 ## Running

 ```bash